The Journey

 Your journey from Sheffield can be as easy-going or challenging as you choose.

-Whatever your plans, you will start (and end) your journey by passing through the Tinsley Flight of 13 locks - the top lock being situated by Tinsley Marina, about 60 minutes gentle cruising from Victoria Quays - during which you'll pass a varied mix of pleasant canalside nature habitats and the remanants of buildings giving a glimpse into the past industrial heritage of the Sheffield steel industry.
+Whatever your plans, you will start (and end) your journey by passing through the Tinsley Flight of locks - the top lock being situated by Tinsley Marina, about 60 minutes gentle cruising from Victoria Quays - during which you'll pass a varied mix of pleasant canalside nature habitats and the remnants of buildings giving a glimpse into the past industrial heritage of the Sheffield steel industry.

 Tinsley Flight